WizArdZ3658/University-Frontend/README.md

 # University Frontend
 A Front-End Web Application for searching information on Universities and Students in USA.
 This application fetches data from APIs, you can read more about the APIs [here](https://github.com/WizArdZ3658/University-Backend).

+This Front-End Application is part of a Full Stack Project.
+GitHub repo link for Back-End API Application : https://github.com/WizArdZ3658/University-Backend.

 The website is deployed at Heroku, click [here](https://universityusainfo.herokuapp.com/#/) to view.

 ## Features